microsoft/windows-dev-center-vsts-extension/README.md

 You can find the list of accepted attributes for the language code listings [here](https://msdn.microsoft.com/en-us/windows/uwp/monetize/manage-app-submissions#base-listing-object).
 Note that the task will automatically set the ```images``` attribute for you based on the file structure you provide, so you should not specify it as it will be overridden.

-You can find the list of accepted names for platform overrides [here](https://msdn.microsoft.com/en-us/windows/uwp/monetize/manage-app-submissions #listing-object).
+You can find the list of accepted names for platform overrides [here](https://msdn.microsoft.com/en-us/windows/uwp/monetize/manage-app-submissions#listing-object).

 In the case of images, images from the previous submission are deleted, and must therefore be supplied again.
 Accepted attributes for the images can be found [here](https://msdn.microsoft.com/en-us/windows/uwp/monetize/manage-app-submissions#image-object).
 Note that the task will automatically set the ```fileName```, ```fileStatus```, ```id``` and ```imageType``` attributes for you, so you should not specify them as they will be overridden.
 The ```imageType``` attribute will correspond to the name of the folder in which your image is placed.
 The list of accepted image types can be found [here](https://msdn.microsoft.com/en-us/windows/uwp/monetize/manage-app-submissions#image-object).

-The Store only supports images in PNG format.
+The Store only supports images in png format.
 If you include images in any other format, they will be ignored.

 #### Metadata structure example